NathanHandley/mod-ah-bot/README.md

-**NOTICE: This repository has been named, which means you may have to rename your fork due to potential build issues**
+**NOTICE: This repository has been renamed, which means if you forked prior to the new name you must rename your fork to mod-ah-bot-plus**

 ## Auction Bot Plus